 How to Make an Heirloom Tomato Salad

-That’s it!
-Your salad is ready to be served.
-Enjoy it with a slices of toasted baguette or as a side salad to a bigger meal.
+Enjoy it with a slice of toasted baguette or as a side salad to a bigger meal.

 Tips on Making the Best Heirloom Tomato Salad